gridlab-d/tools/solver_klu/source/KLU_DLL/README.md

 The KLU External Solver requires an installation of KLU, now included in the SuiteSparse Library package.

-SuiteSparse is available in Ubuntu as `suitesparse` and MinGW/MSYS2 as `mingw-w64-x86_64-suitesparse`
+SuiteSparse is available in Ubuntu as `libsuitesparse-dev` and MinGW/MSYS2 as `mingw-w64-x86_64-suitesparse`

 #### Ubuntu installation
 to install SuiteSparse on Ubuntu run the following command:
-`sudo apt install suitesparse`
+`sudo apt install libsuitesparse-dev`

 #### MSYS2 installation
 to install SuiteSparse on MSYS2 run the following command: